East West Rail: Phase 1: Oxford–Bicester

+Phase 2: Bicester–Bletchley

+The line was ready for use by the end of 2024; in early February 2025, Network Rail announced that the entire Oxford–Bletchley route has been released to freight operators (although testing continues prior to commencement of passenger services).
+In the same announcement, Network Rail said the line uses a new signalling technology, the AtkinsRéalis "Modular Control System Infinity (MCS-I)" system, that is being used for the first time in Britain.

+In March 2025, Chiltern Railways announced that it had been appointed to operate passenger services on East West Rail between Oxford and Milton Keynes Central (via Oxford Parkway, Bicester Village, Winslow (newly constructed) and Bletchley stations).
+Chiltern expects the service to become operational in late 2025.

+By June 2025, Northampton-bound freight trains were using the line from Oxford to Milton Keynes.
+The stations at Bedford, Bletchley and Bicester will undergo renovation to improve accessibility for disabled passengers.

 Central section

 The Varsity Line route trackbed alignment between Bedford and Cambridge is no longer available for East West Rail because key sections of it have been reused for other purposes since the closure of this part of the line in 1968.
 These include the Ryle Telescope (part of the Mullard Radio Astronomy Observatory), Trumpington Meadows, the Cambridgeshire Guided Busway and National Cycle Route 51 as well as housing at Potton, Sandy, and Trumpington.
+Consequently, an entirely new route has had to be identified.

 Developments and announcements for central section

 In March 2016, Network Rail announced that the link would connect to the East Coast Main Line (ECML) via (or near) Sandy.
 In the 2016 Autumn Statement, the chancellor announced £10 million of funding to continue to develop plans for the route.

 On 30 October 2018, the Chancellor of the Exchequer announced in his Autumn Budget that £20 million was being made available for work to develop a "strategic outline business case" for the Bedford–Cambridge segment.

-In December 2018, in a paper published jointly with the Department for Transport, EWR Ltd. reported that it intended to begin consultations on the route of the central section "early in 2019".
+In December 2018, in a paper published jointly with the Department for Transport and EWR Company reported that it intended to begin consultations on the route of the central section "early in 2019".

 On 28 January 2019, East West Railway Company revealed five potential routes in the consultation which ran from 28 January until 11 March 2019.